 When it comes to video games, CDs were a god damn revelation back in the day.
 Before then, people were working on cartridges that barely held a few megabytes.
 CDs held up to a much bigger size of 700MB, and as a result, developers found out they could use that extra size for things they couldn’t have before on cartridges.
 Unfortunately, this led to a lot of crappy full motion video games around the mid-’90s, but they also brought us something amazing: CD quality audio.

 A fair share of CD-based systems like the Sega CD, the Turbografx-CD, the PlayStation, and Sega Saturn had CD audio support.
 While playing these games, the rich CD audio played through your television, giving you music that you’d never heard before in video games.
 This was known as the Red Book CD audio standard.
 Introduced in 1980, it set the standard for audio in video games throughout most of the 1990s.

-Back in December, I decided to trade in my hunk of junk six year old HP Pavilion PC for a new custom built PC.
-Running on an Intel i5-4570, 8GB of RAM and a 1TB HDD with Windows 7, I was in PC gaming heaven.
-I couldn’t quite afford a new video card, so my 3 year old Radeon HD5770 was put into the PC as a stop gap until I could afford a new video card.
+Back in December 2013, I decided to trade in my hunk of junk six year old HP Pavilion PC for a new custom built PC.
+Running on an Intel i5-4570, 8GB of RAM and a 1TB HDD with Windows 7, I was in PC gaming heaven at the time.
+I couldn’t quite afford a new video card, so my 3 year old Radeon HD5770 was put into the PC as a stopgap until I could afford a new video card.
 It worked out great, pushing most of the PC games I had to high settings.